 National Instrument 52-109 of the Canadian Securities Administrators requires our CEO and CFO to certify that they are responsible for establishing and maintaining ICFR and that those internal controls have been designed and are effective in providing reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with IFRS.
 Our CEO and CFO are also responsible for disclosing any changes to our internal controls during the most recent period that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 Our management under the supervision of our CEO and CFO has evaluated the design of our ICFR based on the Internal Control - Integrated Framework issued in 2013 by the Committee of Sponsoring Organizations of the Treadway Commission.
-As at March 31, 2022, management assessed the design of our ICFR and concluded that our ICFR is appropriately designed.
-In addition, there has been no change in the Company's ICFR that occurred during the period beginning on January 1, 2022 and ended on March 31, 2022 that has materially affected, or is reasonably likely or materially affect, the Company's ICFR.
+As at September 30, 2022, management assessed the design of our ICFR and concluded that our ICFR is appropriately designed.